-Do you find yourself being so busy in the days leading up to Christmas, that before you know it, the day comes and goes, then it’s all over?
+Do you find yourself so busy in the days leading up to Christmas, that before you know it, the day comes and goes, and you didn’t get to enjoy the holidays?

 This year is going to be different, because I’m sharing three tips to help you slow down and enjoy the holidays.

 How to Slow Down and Enjoy the Holidays

 I’ve included links to affiliates and other resources where applicable.
 Hopefully, this makes your experience a little more convenient.
 As an affiliate, I may earn from qualifying purchases.
 Thankfully, this is at no extra cost to you while also supporting Sharon E. Hines.